 After obtaining sufficient appropriate audit evidence, an overall review of financial statements is performed.

 8) Audit Report

-This is the final audit process where audit report is issued by giving auditors opinion on financial statements.
-Audit opinions may be qualified, adverse or disclaimer.
+This is the final audit process where an audit report is issued by giving auditors’ opinions on financial statements.
+Audit opinions may be qualified, adverse, or disclaimer.

 4 Types of Audit Opinions

 The audit opinion is the statement expressed by independent auditors to their client’s financial statements.
 The audit opinion is very important for shareholders because they can use the information for decision-making.

 ISA 700 is used by auditors to issue an unmodified opinion and ISA 705 is used to issue a modified opinion.
 The different types of audit opinions are described below: